-- First, these appeals present specific questions that neither the Supreme Court nor the Third Circuit has addressed.
-The questions whether a bankruptcy court must defer to FERC, or at least seek guidance from FERC, in deciding whether to reject a FERC-approved contract embodying Filed Rates has not been previously presented to either court.
-Nor has the question whether a heightened public interest standard applies to a bankruptcy court's determination of rejection of a contract that also constitutes a Filed Rate with regulatory force. - Second, these appeals present issues of public importance, as acknowledged elsewhere by Debtors' own counsel.
+- First, these appeals present three specific questions that neither the Supreme Court nor the Third Circuit has addressed: - Whether a bankruptcy court must defer to FERC, or at least seek guidance from FERC, in deciding whether to reject a FERC-approved contract embodying Filed Rates; - Whether a heightened public interest standard applies to a bankruptcy court's determination of rejection of a contract that also constitutes a Filed Rate with regulatory force; and, - Whether a bankruptcy court can confirm a plan of reorganization which provides for the rejection of a contract that also constitutes a Filed Rate without making such rejection contingent on Commission approval.

+- Second, these appeals present issues of public importance, as acknowledged elsewhere by Debtors' own counsel.
 The interstate pipeline sector is one of the few fields in which Congress mandates price regulation to protect the public interest.
 The appeals involve questions delineating the scope of the jurisdictions of FERC, which is tasked with protecting the public interest, and the Bankruptcy Court, which is primarily concerned with the private interests affecting the administration of a debtor's resources.
-Reflecting the importance of these questions, FERC, as the agency charged with oversight of interstate oil pipelines, itself joined in Grand Mesa's Lift-Stay Motion, participated in the proceedings below, appealed both the Lift-Stay Order and Rejection Order, and now joins in this certification request.

-- Third, these appeals involve questions of law requiring resolution of conflicting decisions.
+Reflecting the importance of these questions, the Commission, as the agency charged with oversight of interstate oil pipelines, joined in Grand Mesa's Lift-Stay Motion, participated in the proceedings below, and appealed the Lift-Stay Order, Rejection Order, and Confirmation Order. - Third, these appeals involve questions of law requiring resolution of conflicting decisions.
 The Bankruptcy Court's Lift-Stay Order conflicts with decisions of this Court acknowledging "FERC's exclusive jurisdiction and regulatory authority over" contracts that are also Filed Rates.
 In re Kaiser Aluminum Corp., 365 B.R.
 447 (D. Del.
 2007).
-As further addressed below, the Rejection Order likewise conflicts with the only two Courts of Appeals to specifically address rejection of Filed-Rate contracts, as well as at least two district court decisions. - Finally, direct appeals will serve the interests of efficiency and judicial economy by streamlining the rounds of appeals and accelerating an ultimate disposition.
+As further addressed below, the Rejection Order likewise conflicts with the only two Courts of Appeals to specifically address rejection of Filed Rate contracts, as well as at least two district court decisions. - Finally, direct appeals will serve the interests of efficiency and judicial economy by streamlining the rounds of appeals and accelerating an ultimate disposition.
 Given both the substantive significance and financial materiality of the issues at stake, a losing party before the District Court would almost certainly appeal to the Third Circuit.
 And since the appeals present a number of legal questions, the Third Circuit's review in large part would be de novo.